iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 ### Create custom console commands
 Creating console commmands in plugin/console_commands is quite easy.
 The console commands are functions, called from the console, that change the status of your running module.
 Since the console is implemented as a DLS2 layer, to keep the module independent from how to interact with the console, a separated console function class is defined that links the plugin with the module.
 This is done by
 * defining functions, to be used in the console, that changes the status of the running module
-* adding such functions to the command manager of the plugin, as console commands
+* adding such functions to the command manager of the plugin as console commands

 To do that:
 * declare the console functions in console_functions.hpp.
 For example